amomen9/SQLServer-DBA-Tools/Old Files/Repo_README_old2.md

 	@BackupFinishDate_EndDATETIME = '',

 										-- (Optional)
-	@USE_SQLAdministrationDB_Database = 1,
+	@USE_master_Database = 1,
-										-- (Optional, Highly Recommended to be set to 1) Create or Update DiskBackupFiles table inside SQLAdministrationDB database for faster access to backup file records and their details.
+										-- (Optional, Highly Recommended to be set to 1) Create or Update DiskBackupFiles table inside master database for faster access to backup file records and their details.

 	@Exclude_system_databases = 1,		-- (Optional) set to 1 to avoid system databases' backups
 	@Exclude_DBName_Filter = N'  %adventure%,  %DW%',